Snow cuts off hundreds of villages in eastern Europe

 Melting snow had caused a dam wall to break and flood an entire village in southern Bulgaria on Monday.
 Four people drowned and more than 50 were evacuated.
 Four more people died when their cars were swept away by high waters.

-European Commissioner for Crisis Response Kristalina Georgieva said "the worst is yet to come" after visiting Biser.
+European Commissioner for Crisis Response Kristalina Georgieva said "the worst is yet to come" after she visited Biser, which was worst hit by the flooding from the broken dam.

 "The next two weeks may be really hard.
 The warmer weather will cause melting of the snow and the situation will most probably worsen," private broadcaster bTV quoted her as saying.